Part 18 (Twin Peaks): Reception

 "Part 18" received critical acclaim.
-On Rotten Tomatoes, the episode received an 88% rating with an average score of 8.58 out of 10 based on 24 reviews.
+On Rotten Tomatoes, the episode received an 88% rating based on 24 reviews.
+The critics' consensus reads: "Dale Cooper dives into the rabbit hole and gets lost in there during a boldly dark conclusion that is bound to baffle and infuriate while proving to be unforgettable all the same."

 Writing for IndieWire, Hanh Nguyen awarded the episode an A, calling the sex scene between Diane and Cooper "one of the most disturbing and fraught scenes in the series," and expressing the necessity to regard "this finale as a true ending to the Twin Peaks saga."
 She called the episode a "brilliant and no doubt controversial ending for a show that had come back after 25 years to leave fans wanting yet again."
 In her similarly positive review of the episode, The A.V.
 Clubs Emily L. Stephens gave the episode an A−, writing that it smashes Part 17's "answers to pieces and poses more staggering questions", ultimately enforcing the "bitter, brutal truth that closure is a luxury, not a guarantee."

 The New York Times Noel Murray gave the episode a positive review, saying that he "personally loved" the episode and defining certain scenes as "pure televised poetry," while recognizing some validity to the fans' annoyance over its "elliptical nature".
 In his recap for Entertainment Weekly, Jeff Jensen favorably compared the episode and its predecessor to Lynch's Lost Highway, praising the series as a whole as Lynch's "do-over at a big saga fantasy, produced at a length and rich with the poetic abstraction that he couldn't get from a Hollywood feature film."